cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 ### Namespace Checking

-The `locals()` and `globals()` native methods can be used to view all of the variables in the local namespace and global namespace, respectively, stored as a dictionary.
+The `locals()` and `globals()` native methods can be used to view all the variables in the local namespace and global namespace, respectively, stored as a dictionary.

 ```Python
 example_word = "Hello, World!"